AuroraStorm-sw/Inspired-Ink/README.md

     - Intro

-    The home page introduction consists of a few paragraphs of text explaining what the website is about and for whom, inspiring users to create their own Inks and leaving feedback on others.
+    The home page introduction consists of a few paragraphs of text explaining what the website is about and for whom, inspiring users to create their own Inks and leaving feedback or inkdrops (likes) on others'.

     ![Image](https://res.cloudinary.com/dg4yefryk/image/upload/v1691146807/img-intro_cxw4kz.png)